WebOfThings-SQUAD1/Nablijven/Challenge2/WebgameProp/README.md

 A good habbit is to place `WebgameProp` in the following folder structure. <br>
 The full folderstructure with examples can be found at [github-pyProps](https://github.com/xcape-io/PyProps)

-INFO ℹ️: Changing the folder structure will only require changing some minor imports.
+ℹ️ INFO: Changing the folder structure will only require changing some minor imports.

 ```bash